 Long-tail keywords have a higher conversion rate and can lower your bounce rate, so it’s worth your time to research what the top keywords are for your industry.

-Local Business Listings
+#5.
+Sign Up for Local Business Listings

 When searching online for a product or service, there are three typical ways customers find a business.